-Basic, Broad and Special coverage forms are the three industry-wide property coverage forms available to you as an investor.
+Basic, Broad, and Special are the three industry-wide property insurance coverage forms available to you as an investor.
 Before you choose which coverage form is best for you, make sure you take into consideration more than just the cost of the policy options.
-There can be up to a 30% difference between these policy forms and it is up to you as the investor to determine if the additional exclusions associated with the cheaper coverage forms is really worth the risk for you.
+There can be up to a 30% difference between these policy forms and it’s up to you as the investor to determine if the additional exclusions associated with the cheaper coverage forms are really worth the risk for you.

 - Mold & Fungus